alephium/www/src/content/blog/TECH-TALK-1-The-Ultimate-guide-to-Proof-of-Less-Work-the-universe-and-everything-ba70644ab301/index.md

 ---
+date: 2022-07-05 08:56:12.147000+00:00
+description: A discussion with Cheng Wang, inventor of PoLW and founder of Alephium
 title: 'TECH TALK #1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…'

-description: 'A discussion with Cheng Wang, inventor of PoLW and founder of Alephium'
-date: 2022-07-05T08:56:12.147Z
 ---

 ### **TECH TALK \#1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…**